JvanKatwijk/qt-dab/README.md

 Installation on Windows
 =================================================================

-For Windows  *installer*s can be found in the releases section of this repository
+For Windows an  *installer* can be found in the releases section of this repository
  * https://github.com/JvanKatwijk/qt-dab/releases.
 The installer will install the executable as well as required libraries, although for both SDRplay devices (when used) or for the Adam Pluto (when